silksil/NOTES-CHEATSHEET/server/databases/mongooDB/fundamentals.md

 mongoose.model('survey', surveySchema);
 ```

+#####
+When you now pass in a array of object, it will automatically create subdocuments for you.

 #### Relationship setting
 In the example below  we indicate that a document(a survey) is owned by another document(a user).
 - __ :  underscore is not required, but it is convention to indicate it is a reference/relationship field